Making The Right Decision: Values, Uniqueness, and OUTCOMES!

 Serene Location: Our homes are nestled within historic mountain ranges, by water, or in mature communities.

 Standard & Atypical Testing: We use urine and swab testing for the broad range of the most abusable drugs, and have specific kits for the more uncommon.
 These are used both at cause and randomly.
-Our breathalyzer rules out naturally occuring acetone for those who may have endocrine issues.
+Our breathalyzer rules out naturally occurring acetone for those who may have endocrine issues.
 Our kits are medical diagnostic grade and are included in our fees – WE DO NOT NOR WILL WE EVER BILL INSURANCE FOR THIS OR ANY OTHER SERVICE.
 Be wary of programs that bill insurance for drug screens!
 If we do need to lab-confirm a drug screen, we will discuss fee for service options available.

 Step-Down Residence: The Redtail House is for those who have completed 6 months or more of our main program, and have met several other key pieces of criteria.
-It’s also a great savings- with the idea that the Member is paying for some or all of the cost- giving you a break!
+It also offers savings- with the idea that the Member is paying for some or all of the cost- giving you a break!
 Random on-site monitoring and testing still occurs, and certain activities are still required.

 Value for Services: We are frequently told that we should charge a lot more.
 And we could- but we won’t.
 We charge what’s fair, while still trying to operate with a goal for solvency and growth.
 Our monthly actual cost per Member versus the fee often usually evens out.
 As they say- “we’re not in this to get rich!”